codinglead/codinglead.github.io/_posts/2018-11-16-the-good-parts-of-float-and-clear.md

 layout: project
 title: the good parts of float and clear
 date: 2018-11-14 6:30 -0700
+updated: 2020-06-12 11:19 -0700
-meta: floats and clear is still important to know because you never know when you are going to be working on legacy code.
+meta: floats and clear are important to know because you never know when you are going to be working on legacy code.
 pic: images/css-logo.svg
 imgAlt: the CSS3 logo
 tags: ["html", "css"]